-Yep, London’s first cat café has finally opened its doors.
+Taking inspiration from Tokyo, where this kind of thing first blossomed, Lady Dinah's was London's very first cat café, opening its doors back in 2014.
 Filled with cute kitties, faux-vintage furnishings and plenty of chintzy crockery, this crowd-funded caff in Bethnal Green takes cat loving to a new level.
-Get a sneak peek of the café here.

 Step into our quiet feline wonderland and relax after a long day with a scone, hot chocolate, or afternoon tea in the company of 13 pampered cats and kittens.
 Pick up a cat themed gift from our cat shop, or join us for a special event - knitting, colouring in, even cat bingo!